25,000 Persons Attend Ceremonies On Mother’s Day

 • Roll-Land Champions To Skate For DAV Benefit-This Day in Norwood History-December 29, 1955

 On Monday, January 9, 1956, there will be a special skating program at the Roll-Land Skating Rink in Norwood.
-This program is being sponsored by the Disabled American Veterans and … Continue reading Roll-Land Champions To Skate For DAV Benefit-This Day in Norwood History-December 29, 1955
+This program is being sponsored by the Disabled American Veterans and the entire proceeds of the evening will go to the DAV Chapter Ninety, Norwood.
+Plans for the evening will include two pairs of shoe skates…

 • Norwood Men Enlist In Air Force-This Day In Norwood History-December 1, 1955

-THESE SIX NORWOOD MEN enlisted In the United States Air Force during the month of November representing but a few of the large group to enter the service from this … Continue reading Norwood Men Enlist In Air Force-This Day In Norwood History-December 1, 1955
+THESE SIX NORWOOD MEN enlisted In the United States Air Force during the month of November representing but a few of the large group to enter the service from this area.
+They were recruited by M/Sgt.
+George Buckman, Air Force recruiting commander of this area stationed at the Norwood Post Office.
+The enlistees, who will…

 • Norwood Vet of Hamburg Raids Takes In German Family-This Day In Norwood History-March 31, 1955